eclipse-keyple/keyple-java/README.md

 ### keyple-java repositories structure

 - Modules that are provided as artifacts
-  - keyple-core: source and unit tests for the SE Proxy module (artifact : keyple-java-core)
+  - keyple-core: source and unit tests for the Smart Card Proxy module (artifact : keyple-java-core)
   - keyple-calypso: source and unit tests for the Calypso library (artifact : keyple-java-calypso)
   - keyple-plugin: source and unit tests for the different plugins: smartcard.io PC/SC, Stub, Android NFC, Android OMAPI, etc.
 - developer support, testing